 October 10, 2016; Nature

 More than 1.4 million migrants applied for asylum in the European Union (EU) in late 2015 and early 2016.
 Most of these people are fleeing from armed conflict and persecution in Syria, Afghanistan, and Iraq.
 The struggles and plights of this growing refugee stock continue to be subjected to fiery policy debates.
 Countries often struggle to accommodate and integrate them.
-It is a growing tragedy NPQ discusses regularly.
+It is a growing tragedy NPQ discusses regularly in its nonprofit newswire.

 In tribute to October 10th’s World Mental Health Day, we now bring your attention to another pressing issue in the refugee crisis.
 Picture a train station in Sweden, with crowds of “lost looking young people milling around the concourse, in clothes too flimsy for the freezing air.”
 Amongst them are asylum seekers volunteering to take part in research on post-traumatic stress disorder (PTSD) at Stockholm’s Karolinska Institute.
 Clinical psychologist Emily Holmes works with these vulnerable people.
 She is one of the growing number of European researchers working to draw more attention to “the enormous burden of mental health disorders in migrants and refugees.”